Kugghuset/klarify-ds-fortnox/README.md

 ```

 Lastly update `userConfig.js` file to match your setup.
 Note: changes to this file won't be commited as it is in the `.gitignore` file.
+To ensure you don't have to constantly get new keys, keep a copy of this file outside the repository, so won't lose any local keys when pulling.

 Here's how I've set mine up: